 The Joint PhD programmes are in partnership with an institution.
 They are suited for students who pursue their studies on full-time basis and students spend a specific duration at their respective partner institution.
 Applicants are to indicate their choice of the Joint PhD programme in the online Graduate Admission System.
 The Department, which they apply to, will then assess for their suitability for the joint PhD programme.

-We DO NOT accept printout/screenshot of the TOEFL/IELTS score taken from the test website.
+We do not accept printout/screenshot of the TOEFL/IELTS score taken from the test website.

 Yes.
 MEng and PhD applicants have to submit referee reports which referees will submit online.
 Please indicate their email contacts accurately when associating the referees with the application.
 There is no need for hard copy letters.

 Kindly request your referee to check his junk mail or spambox.
 If your referees did not receive our notification or has missed the deadline, please write to us at email@example.com, and state your referee’s name, email address and provide your application number.

 Shortlisted applicants may be required to undergo a written test and/or an interview to assess their suitability for University study and/or award of scholarship.
 The usual periods of such interviews/tests will be in March for the August intake and in September for the January intake.
 Only shortlisted applicants will expect the notification of the interview from the Department.

 For MEng/PhD applicants, you may select “NUS Research Scholarship” in the online application system, under ‘Source of Finance’ field.
 Priority for the competitive NUS Research Scholarship will be given to applicants for the full-time PhD programme.
 If you have done well for your Bachelors/Masters, you are strongly encouraged to apply to the PhD programme.

 The NUS Research Scholarship is initially awarded for one year.
 It may be renewed, subject to the scholar’s satisfactory progress (in academic and research).
 The maximum period of a scholarship is normally four years for PhD candidates.